 Flannery, A. [Amanda Flannery].
 (2017, April 23).
 Leopard Sharks Wash Ashore in O.B.
 After Storm, March 2, 2017 CW6 News Team .
 Retrieved April 23, 2017, from https://www.youtube.com/watch?v=WJ8c9fyfRjg

 Runoff has been documented to cause other health problems in elasmobranchs as well.
 A family of pesticides that was used extensively from the 1940’s through the 1960’s for agriculture and mosquito control called organochlorines, which contains chlorinated hydrocarbons, have been linked to causing infertility in bonnethead sharks (Sphyma tiburo) (Delaware Health and Social Services, 2010; Gelsleichter et al., 2005).

 You can make a difference for marine ecosystems by calling your Congress man or woman and tell them that you care about the quality of our waters!
 Sharks, rays, and other marine organisms cannot speak or be represented in Congress.
-It is our responsibility to speak for them and to protect them.
+They need your voice.
+Get involved and stand up for sharks.

 In my next blog post, I will conclude examining how human coastal development is leading to habitat destruction and loss for sharks and rays by looking at coral communities and reef sharks.

 As always, I look welcome comments and feedback!
 Thanks for following and liking!

 Post Rain Pic [Digital Image] (2015).
 Retrieved from https://sandiego.surfrider.org/wp-content/uploads/2015/05/TRV-Post-Rain-Pic.jpg

 Carlisle, & Starr.
 (2009).
 Habitat use, residency, and seasonal distribution of female leopard sharks Triakis semifasciata in Elkhorn Slough, California.
 Marine Ecology Progress Series, 380, 213–228.